0x3F3F/0x3F3F.github.io/_posts/2026-01-01-2025_Portfolio-Review.md

 ### Commodities

 Commodity exposure is via generalist large cap companies that will benefit from my [commodity cycle]({% post_url 2019-11-28-Secular-Trend-Commodity-Cycle %}) theme.
-My emphasis is on the bulks which is apparently where the money is made.
+My emphasis is on the bulks which, based on past cycles, is where the money is made.
 When compared to the S&P around all time highs, prices could be viewed as cheap.
-After years of underinvestment, all the conditions are present to foment a bubble.
+After **years of underinvestment**, all the conditions are present to foment a bubble.
 Following the precious metals breaking higher, I suspect that the **trend will push out** into industrial metals.

 Iron Ore prices have remained suppressed through the year.
 The **Vale** holding was reduced as the lack of double tax agreement between the UK and Brazil meant I was paying tax twice.
 I diversified into **Labrador Iron Ore Royalty Corp**, a Canadian 'compounder'
-, with the **royalty structure giving additional inflation protection**.
+, with the royalty structure giving **additional inflation protection**.
 I'm not super bullish, as Iron ore can be viewed as a proxy for world growth.

 **Glencore** gives exposure to **Copper** and **Coal**, along with their **trading arm** (uncorrelated returns?).
 Copper is **THE** energy transition metal, battery chemistries change but the requirement for copper won't.
 Key points: several large mines have gone offline this year, ore grades have collapsed from ~2% to <1%, few new discoveries and takes ~20yrs to go from discovery to production.
-In other words, supply is extremely tight (falling 1.5%/yr) while demand keeps rising (1.6%/yr)  - this indicates higher prices going forward.
+In other words, **supply is tight** (falling 1.5%/yr) while **demand keeps rising** (1.6%/yr)  - this indicates higher prices going forward.
 Holding GLEN also gives a call option on the possibility of a merger with RIO.
 In short, **Glencore gives multiple ways to win**.

 **S32** was purchased to diversify the Glencore holding.
 These are ex BHP assets.
 It gives exposure to **aluminium**, where destocking is taking place and US premiums are at highs.
 In the US there appears to be competition between aluminium refiners and AI data centres for power.
-Aluminium could also benefit from from copper substitution.
+Aluminium could also benefit from from **copper substitution**.
 S32 also gives exposure to **silver** and 'critical minerals' which aren't in the price, with the recent silver price rise this could be a significant.